-Taking the image of the identity morphism $id_A$ with respect to this identification, we obtain a morphism $SA \to S'A$ , which, in fact, gives a graded functorial isomorphism $S \xrightarrow{\sim} S'$ , which commutes with $\phi{A,B}$ .
+Taking the image of the identity morphism id_A with respect to this identification we obtain a morphism $SA \to S'A$, which, in fact, gives a graded functorial isomorphism $S \xrightarrow{\sim} S'$, which commutes with $\phi{A,B}$.

-Thus, a Serre functor in a category $\mathcal{D}$ , if it exists, is unique up to a graded natural isomorphism.
-By definition, it is intrinsically related to the structure of the category.
-We shall use this later to reconstruct a variety from its derived category and to find the group of exact autoequivalences for algebraic varieties with ample or antiample canonical sheaves.
+Thus, a Serre functor in a category \mathcal{D} , if it exists, is unique up to a graded natural isomorphism.
+By definition it is intrinsically related to the structure of the category.
+We shall use this later to reconstruct a variety from its derived category and to find the group of exact autoequivalences for algebraic varieties with ample either canonical or anticanonical sheaf.